StevenMayher/432-2022/projectB/proposal_plans.md

 [Back to Top](#project-b-plans)

-## Revisions Requested for these Projects
+## Projects Where Dr. Love Needs You To Submit a Revision

 ### What Should I do if I need to complete a revision?